JSEcoin/captcha/README.md

 ## Contribute
 If you'd like to assist and help the team please first review our [Contribution Guidelines](./CONTRIBUTING.md).

+## Credits
+The component was originally created from the component project template by Yogev: https://github.com/YogliB/svelte-component-template

 ## License
 This project is under the [GNU General Public License v3.0](./LICENSE.md).